-Yeah, I know this sounds weird in theory.
-I was skeptical when I first heard about it too but in practice it really works!
+Yeah, I know this sounds weird.
+I was skeptical when I first heard about it too but in practice, it really works!
 A bowl of Ramyun is usually served piping hot so the cheese would melt and blend with the spicy soup, which gives the dish a slightly creamy texture.
-Think spicy mac and cheese!
-Cheese also helps to tone down the spiciness a little bit.
+Think of it like a spicy mac and cheese.
+The cheese also helps to tone down the spiciness a little bit.

 The best part is? you can easily make this at home too!
 Just boil some instant Korean ramyun (I personally love the Nong Shim or Jin Ramyun brand) and put kraft singles right before serving.
 Add Kimchi if you like.